VitorKenzo/discord-bot-shenanigans/README.md

 - GuildId
 - logChannelId

-This information is private and individual so if you want to try to run this project yourself, you should setup a project in [discord developers](https://discord.com/developers/docs/intro) and [discord](https://discord.com/) server to do so.
+This information is private and unique so if you want to try to run this project yourself, you should setup a project in [discord developers](https://discord.com/developers/docs/intro) and [discord](https://discord.com/) server to do so.

 ## Logging System

 This bot is able to log all commands used by it in the channel specified by the logChannelId, which is a text channel of the discord server.
-The purpouse is to keep track of all commands used and who used those commands as well.
+The purpouse is to keep track of all commands used, who used those commands and when they where used as well.